• Gluten-Free Recipes

 • Whipped cream - Add a pile of softly whipped cream next to a slice of cake.

-• Fruit - Strawberries and raspberries are so lovely with slices of this cake, especially on Valentine's Day!
+• Fruit - Strawberries and raspberries are so lovely with this cake, especially on Valentine's Day!

-• Fridge - The cake will keep, well-wrapped in the fridge, for up to 3 days.
+• Fridge - The cake will keep, well-covered or in an airtight container in the fridge, for up to 3 days.
 Bring it to room temperature to serve for the best texture.

-• Freezer - You can also freeze the cake, well-wrapped in plastic and then foil, in the freezer for up to 3 months.
-Defrost in the fridge before serving.
+• Freezer - You can also freeze the unfrosted cake.
+Wrap the cooled cake in a layer of plastic and then foil and store it in the freezer for up to 3 months.
+Defrost the cake in the fridge before serving.

 More Gluten Free Chocolate Cake Recipes

-Pieces of teff flour chocolate cake on a plate.
+Three slices of chocolate teff cake on a plate.

 Prevent your screen from going dark